|

 Even though it is a subtle difference, the red and white checks no longer look quite so new.

 Since there is a bottle of wine in the picnic scene, we thought it might be a nice touch to add a stain or two.
-While this effect can almost be achieved by placing a flattened blob on the cloth, what we really end up with is a spill effect, not a stain.
-Thus it is time to add another layer.

-Again, we add another box to the scene we already have scripted and re-render (see file layered3.pov).
+Again, we add another box to the scene we already have scripted and re-render (see file layered3.pov ).

 #declare STAINED_TEXTURE =